Safeway to stop buying "pink slime" beef filler

+PARIS, Feb 23 France's number one telecoms group Orange is not planning to buy Vivendi's pay-TV Canal Plus, chief executive Stephane Richard said on Thursday.

-WASHINGTON Safeway Inc, the No. 2 supermarket operator, will stop buying ground beef with the ammonia-treated beef filler critics call "pink slime" because of widespread customer concern, the company said on Wednesday.
+WASHINGTON, March 21 Safeway Inc, the No. 2 U.S. supermarket operator, will stop buying the ammonia-treated beef filler critics call "pink slime" because of widespread customer concern, the company said on Wednesday.

-In a related move, the No. 3 supermarket chain, Supervalu Inc, announced it would stop buying fresh ground beef containing the filler for its grocery stores.

 The halt is a fresh blow to use of the ground beef filler, also known as lean finely textured beef, which has drawn criticism from food activists.

-"Safeway will no longer purchase ground beef containing lean finely textured beef," the company said.
+"Safeway will no longer purchase ground beef containing lean finely textured beef."

-"Effective today, Supervalu has made the decision to no longer purchase fresh ground beef containing finely textured beef for any of our traditional retail stores," Supervalu said in a statement on Wednesday.

 The filler triggered a public outcry this month when the Internet news source The Daily reported that 7 million pounds of the product would appear in school lunches this spring.